bradchristie/taminations-flutter/assets/info/embed.md

-# How to Put Taminations on Your Web Site
+# How to Put Taminations on Your Website

-For web site authors, class teachers, and callers, you can put any animation or sequence on your web site.
+For website authors, class teachers, and callers, you can put any animation or sequence on your website.
 The basic concept is to set up an [iframe](https://www.w3schools.com/html/html_iframe.asp"), link it to a specific animation or sequence,